Abby Murphy

 Afternoon Adventure: The Tavern Club

 Happy December!
-I've just returned from a whirlwind trip home to Cleveland for Thanksgiving, and it was wonderful to see family and take long walks and eat lots of delicious (modern) food.
-Around the holidays we often reflect on the past--not only our recent past and childhoods, but the "family past," stories about my grandfather's… Continue reading Afternoon Adventure: The Tavern Club
+I’ve just returned from a whirlwind trip home to Cleveland for Thanksgiving, and it was wonderful to see family and take long walks and eat lots of delicious (modern) food.
+Around the holidays we often reflect on the… Continue reading

 Colonial Cookbook: The Art of Cookery Made Plain and Easy